chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/tree-view.md

 ## Welcome content

-If your view can be empty, or if you want to add Welcome content to another extension's empty view, you can contribute `viewsWelcome` content.
+If your view can be empty, or if you want to add Welcome content to another 插件's empty view, you can contribute `viewsWelcome` content.
 An empty view is a view that has no `TreeView.message` and an empty tree.

 ```json
 "contributes": {